Open-Cascade-SAS/OCCT/dox/dev_guides/debug/debug.md

 @section occt_debug_exceptions Calling JIT debugger on exception

 On Windows platform when using Visual Studio compiler there is a possibility to start the debugger automatically if an exception is caught in a program running OCCT.
 For this, set environment variable *CSF_DEBUG* to any value.
 Note that this feature works only if you enable OCCT exception handler in your application by calling *OSD::SetSignal()*.

-@section occt_debug_intro Introduction

-This manual describes facilities included in OCCT to support debugging, and provides some hints for more efficient debug.

 @section occt_debug_bop Self-diagnostics in Boolean operations algorithm